openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 If one has more than one Item that should look and behave the same, create a custom widget under Developer Tools -> Widgets and reuse that for your Items.
 Once a custom widget is created, it will appear in the list of widget types.
 Properties can be used to customize the widget to work for each Item.
-See the docs linked to above for details.
+See the docs linked to above for details and the next page of the tutorial for some generic advice and approaches.
 Look in the [Add-Ons - UI Category on the forum](https://community.openhab.org/c/add-ons/uis/30) for lots of examples.
-The next page of this tutorial will discuss that in more detail.

 ## State Representation